Skip to content

 Even if you believe your solution is the best, you don’t want your proposal overlooked because you didn't go the extra mile to illustrate your ideas graphically.

-Graphics need to be well thought out and executed and it is amazing what good graphics can do:
+Graphics need to be well thought out and executed, and it is amazing what good graphics can do:

 • Convey both facts and emotions